-The difference Between Cytoplasm and Protoplasm are almost minimal and both terms are used interchangeably.
-But for academic purposes, Cytoplasm is all the contents inside the cell membrane excluding the nucleus.
-And protoplasm includes cytoplasm, plus, the nucleus of the cell.
+The difference between cytoplasm and protoplasm is almost minimal; both terms are used interchangeably.
+But for academic purposes, the cytoplasm is all the contents inside the cell membrane, excluding the nucleus.
+And protoplasm includes cytoplasm and the nucleus of the cell.

 |Cell Organelles I|